openhoat/wsem/README.md

     wsem = new WsEventMgr(socket);
     // Todo event registration
     wsem.on('todo', addTodo);
-    // We send a todo to server
-    wsem.emit('todo', 'buy a bottle of milk');
+    // We send a todo to the server wsem.emit('todo', 'buy a bottle of milk');
     ...
     // Stop event registration